bkarmani/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c script prints the last digits of a random number and tells if it is >5,<6 or = 0 2-print_alphabet. script prints the alphabet in lowercase, followed by a new line.
-3-print_alphabets script, prints the alphabet in lowercase, and then in uppercase
+3-print_alphabets script, prints the alphabet in lowercase, and then in uppercase 4-print_alphabt.c script,  prints the alphabet in lowercase, followed by a new line